barisser/statcore/Readme.md

 I'm going to use numpy arrays and matrices, but implement most other algorithms and datastructures myself (for educational purposes only).

+The usage of cython and c_extensions is completely recreational.